Skip to main content

 How to Use This Template

 Copy the template below and fill in each section with your specific details.
 Be clear, concise, and specific about your plans.
+Focus on quality over quantity - a concise, well-thought-out proposal is better than a lengthy one.

 Template